 Your hiding place should:

-If an active shooter is nearby:
+If an active threat is nearby:

-As a last resort, and only when your life is in imminent danger, attempt to disrupt and/or incapacitate the active shooter by:
+As a last resort, and only when your life is in imminent danger, attempt to disrupt and/or incapacitate the active threat by: